...

 Required Documents for Setting Up a Sole Proprietorship in Dubai

-• Visa copy and Emirates ID (for UAE residents).
+• Visa copy and Emirates ID (if UAE resident)

 For Free Zone Sole Proprietorship:

-• Free Zone Authority application form (filled and signed).
+• Free Zone application form (e.g., DMCC or JAFZA)

 Common Sole Proprietorship Business Examples in Dubai